-- 6.1 The University of Cambridge aims to attract the best and brightest students in the UK, regardless of background, and already engages in an extensive range of outreach activities to support this objective.
+6.1 The University of Cambridge aims to attract the best and brightest students in the UK, regardless of background, and already engages in an extensive range of outreach activities to support this objective.
 Outreach is delivered collectively and individually by the Cambridge Admissions Office, the Colleges, the Faculties and Departments, and the Cambridge University Students' Union.
 Activity falls into two principal categories: engagement designed to encourage applications to Cambridge from groups presently under-represented; and general aspiration-raising activity on behalf of the sector.
-Much of this work is delivered in collaboration with other higher education institutions, schools and colleges, and third-party organisations, and we will continue to support this work.
-Examples include the national series of Student Conferences delivered in partnership with the University of Oxford; the HE Partnership project which engages local students with several HEIs in the region and beyond; and our work with looked-after children which engages organisations such as Buttle UK, the Who Cares Trust and many local authorities - 6.2 The University works with a number of specific under-represented and disadvantaged groups across the UK in order to raise aspiration and to improve access to higher education.
-These include children in care; students eligible (or previously eligible) for free school meals; black, Asian and minority ethnicity students; mature learners; students educated in further education colleges; and bright students in schools and colleges which have not historically sent students to the University of Cambridge.